 After spending time there he then traveled to INDIA and NEPAL.

 At the end of 1978 he move to NEW YORK where he connected with the artist MARIO SCHIFANO and was introduced to his friend LUCIO MANISCO.

 VITTORIO had decided he wanted to return to SOUTH AMERICA and travel by car to BRASIL.

 He discussed his idea with LUCIO, who was concerned about the revolution in NICARAGUA and was advised against taking this trip.
 Vittorio decided to go anyway.

 He remained there for the next five years.
 When he returned to ROME, in 1984, he met SIMONE CARELLA, the director of the theater “ BEAT 72 “.

 VITTORIO TERRACINA has had many solo and group exhibitions.
 He gained much of his inspiration from the company that he kept, i.e.: I. B. SINGER ( cousin of his first wife ), TANO FESTA, MARIO SCHIFANO, GREGORY NUNZIO CORSO, VICTOR CAVALLO, RENATO NICOLINI, ALBERTO GASPARRI, FERNANDO BIRRI.

-Amongst his friends today are TOMMASO CASCELLA, GOFFREY REGGIO, JACK SAL, FRANCIS KUIPER.
+Amongst his friends today are TOMMASO CASCELLA, GOFFREY REGGIO, FRANCIS KUIPER.

 He considers himself a writer, poet and painter.

-VITTORIO now lives in NEW YORK with his wife CYNTHIA, his daughter THEODORA and his dog NUTELLA.
-His older daughter FIORE lives and work in LONDON.
+VITTORIO now lives in NEW YORK with his wife CYNTHIA, his daughter THEODORA.
+His older daughter FIORE lives and works in LONDON.